This post is also available in:

 I had only about ten days to devote to a Biblioworks library.
 Because of the national holiday this was reduced to 6 days.

 To finish, our trip to the Castillo de la Glorieta with a guide was the cherry on the cake.
 The children were very happy and interested in this place so different from their daily lives.
-Situated a few minutes far from their home, none of them already came!
+Situated just a few minutes away from their home, none of them had ever gone before!
 Although it was short, this experience taught me a lot and was very interesting.
 The children were generally curious and asked me a lot about France and my city, Paris.
 I was also able to question them to understand their culture and their needs.
 But also to observe the similarities or differences between our countries so distant.

-Martha, my “binomial” at the Tejar was very attentive and received me in her family for a birthday.
-I hope to return one day to the Tejar.
+Martha, my “binomial” at El Tejar was very attentive and received me in her family for a birthday.
+I hope to return one day to El Tejar.

 Thank you again to Biblioworks for hosting me in a library and especially for agreeing to listen to my preferences so that the experience happens at best!